« Small Business Resources « « Scaling Your Business: When and How in 5 Steps

 If you’re a successful entrepreneur, you’ve put your heart and soul into your start-up.
 That same laser focus can help you build future successes as well.
 When you’re ready to expand, you’ll need a plan for scalable, sustainable growth.

-A scalable growth plan means taking measured steps to manage growth so that your costs and effort increase marginally while your revenue increases substantially.
+A scalable growth plan means taking measured steps to manage growth, so that your costs and efforts decrease (or increase marginally), while your profitability increases.
 That can help you manage your resources, maintain profits and enhance your brand.
-Here are five ways to help manage growth:
+Here are 5 ways to help manage growth:

 - Have a flexible business plan.
 Develop products or services that meet increased demands and can be easily replicated, but only increase costs minimally.
 Include goals and map out milestones you want to reach, and keep a careful watch on your costs.

 Always have a Plan B and pay attention to the details.
 Anticipate obstacles you might run into with your business plan and decide how you’ll manage them.
 For example, if you determine that certain days or times of the month are busier than others, you can plan ahead, so you aren’t scrambling to hire workers or aren’t overstaffed.
 If certain services or inventory aren’t selling, change your plan, so you don’t have excess inventory or unnecessary costs.

 - Nurture current customers.
 According to Small Business Trends, 20 percent of your current customers will account for 80 percent of your future profits.
 That’s an important insight for businesses looking to expand.
 Clearly, although new sales are vital to growth, it’s far easier and cheaper to cultivate your existing customers than it is to find new ones.
 Are you wondering how you can do that?